 G.A.I.N. or Getting Arizona Involved in Neighborhoods is an annual event designed to unite neighbors and communities to help create safer neighborhoods.
 Formerly known as National Night Out, G.A.I.N. encourages residents to get together in their respective communities to promote safety, neighborhood communication and celebrate the successes of crime prevention through community involvement.

 Start planning your block parties!
-The City of Scottsdale will be celebrating G.A.I.N.
-Night on Sat, September 19th, 2019.
+The city of Scottsdale will be celebrating G.A.I.N. night on Saturday, Oct.
+19, 2019.